ToolboxAid/Docker-Assistant/README.md

 i.e. sudo ./{script}.sh
      sudo ./up.sh

-You CANNOT move scripts between directories (if you do, learn to debug).
+###You CANNOT move scripts between directories (if you do, learn to debug).

-# Follow these required steps to get sites/apps working...
+## Follow these required steps to get sites/apps working...

-## 1 - Clone Docker Assistant
+### 1 - Clone Docker Assistant
 - Clone docker_assistant to your server. (preferable one (1) level from the root directory) i.e. /volume1/docker_assistant/
   - user@server:~/ $ cd /volume1
   - user@server:/volume1/ $> git clone https://github.com/ToolboxAid/docker_assistant
 - 'cd' to the directory you use to deploy this software
   - user@server:/volume1/ $ cd ./docker_assistant/

-## 2 Setup Docker Assistant environment setup
+### 2 Setup Docker Assistant environment setup
 - Execute script 'user@server:/volume1/docker_assistant/ $ sudo ./env.setup.sh'
   - Please review/update your generated files for correctness

-## 3 DD-Client setup and create a dynamic A record for your traefik.lan.{YOUR_DOMAIN_NAME}.com
+### 3 DD-Client setup
 - use 'cd ./template' and 'ls -la' to see the templated directory
 - Setup DDclient
   - Execute script 'sudo ./ddclient-v3.9.1-ls100.sh' (as of writting this, the version is 'v3.9.1-ls100')

+### 4  Point your router to you MAC-VLAN IP from step 2 to the MAC-VLAN ip address (Ports 80 and 443)
+- as Traefik will be running on a MAC-VLAN, you can forward port 80 to 80 & 443 to 443
+- I know, no way to test this until Traefik is running.

+### 5 Create a dynamic A record for Traefik
-- Logon to your domain and create a Dynamic record forwarding to 'traefik.wan.{YOUR_DOMAIN_NAME}'
+Logon to your DNS host and create a Dynamic record forwarding to 'traefik.wan.{YOUR_DOMAIN_NAME}'
   - use command: 'cd /volume1/docker_assistant/lan/ddclient-v3.9.1-ls100/config/'
   - use: 'ls -la' to see directory listing